jonkracht/technical-notes/kitty-notes.md

 Provide hex code for colors, background, foreground, etc

-### Font
+## Font

-kitty can be only rendered using a monospace font (something about how the graphics are rendered by the GPU).
+kitty can be only rendered using a monospace font.
+Has to do with how graphics are rendered by the CPU/GPU.
-`kitty list-fonts` prints compatible fonts.
+`kitty list-fonts` lists compatible fonts.
 Include `--psnames` to get PostScript name of font which is required for some software

-Some available fonts as of 10/2022:
-* Courier
-* Courier10PitchBT-Roman
-* FreeMono
-* UbuntuMono-Regular

-### Change kitty icon
+## Change kitty icon

-Adding a new icon via instructions at https://github.com/k0nserv/kitty-icon Edited kitty.desktop to use 128 pixel icon for launcher and dock .desktop file may be in `/usr/share/applications/` or `~/.local/[AP_NAME]/share/applications/` depending how/where software was installed
+Adding a new icon via instructions at https://github.com/k0nserv/kitty-icon Edited kitty.desktop to use 128 pixel icon for launcher and dock .desktop file may be in `/usr/share/applications/` or `~/.local/[AP_NAME]/share/applications/` depending how software was installed

 Alternatively, can place an image named kitty.app.png in the config directory.
 Some chance system detects and sets this icon properly.